Observer-Based Sampled-Data Stabilisation of Switched Systems with Lipschitz Nonlinearities and Dwell-Time: Numerical examples

 \section{Numerical examples}

 We validate the efficacy of the proposed observer-based sampled-data switching law with dwell-time via two numerical examples, which demonstrate that our approach can stabilise switched systems when all the individual modes have unstable matrices $A_i$, and even when the matrices $A_i$ do not admit a Hurwitz convex combination.
+The proposed switching strategy is also applied to control a double buck-boost converter, confirming its practical effectiveness in real-world applications to power electronics.